We invite everyone, including those not currently studying in school or part of a co-op program, to apply for our full-time positions!

 The application form is available above.
 You will be asked to attach your resume, cover letter and video (if you are applying for a camps instructing position) to the last page of this application form.
-You will receive a confirmation email when your application has been received by us.
+You will not receive a confirmation email when your application has been received by us.

 Geering Up is a non-profit organization that exists to bring STEM programming to youth across BC regardless of their background.
 To achieve this Geering Up does four things: workshops in elementary schools, camps at UBC, after-school clubs at UBC, and outreach in communities outside of Vancouver.
 Our instructor team plans and delivers this fantastic content.

 As an engineering and science outreach organization, we do give preference to students with an engineering or science background.
 However, for our instructing positions, we consider other applicants who have strong experience working with children and are pursuing a career in education.
 For our non-teaching positions, we consider all applicants who have work experience in similar roles.